La secchia rapita

-La Secchia Rapita (The kidnapped bucket) is a mock-heroic epic poem by Alessandro Tassoni, first published in 1622.
+La Secchia Rapita (The Stolen Bucket or The Rape of the Bucket) is a mock-heroic epic poem by Alessandro Tassoni, first published in 1622.
 Later successful mock-heroic works in French and English were written on the same plan.

 Background

 The invention of the heroic-comic poem in the Baroque period is usually ascribed to Alessandro Tassoni who, in 1622, published in Paris a poem entitled La Secchia Rapita.
-Written in ottava rima, his "poema eroicomico" consists of twelve substantial cantos and deals with the regional rivalry between Ghibbeline Modena and Guelph Bologna in the 14th century.
+Written in ottava rima, his "poema eroicomico" consists of twelve substantial cantos and deals with the regional rivalry between Ghibelline Modena and Guelph Bologna in the 14th century.
 To avoid giving offence in a still divided Italy, the book was first published from Paris under the name of Androvinci Melisone, but was soon afterwards reprinted in Venice with illustrations by Gasparo Salviani, and with the author’s real name.

 The subject of Tassoni's poem was the war which the inhabitants of Modena declared against those of Bologna, on the refusal of the latter to restore to them some towns which had been occupied ever since the time of the Emperor Frederick II.
 The author mischievously made use of a popular tradition, according to which it was believed that a certain wooden bucket, kept in the treasury of Modena cathedral, came from Bologna, and that it had been forcibly taken away by the Modenese.
 Every episode of the poem, though beginning in the epic manner, ends in some hilarious absurdity.

 The poem twice received operatic treatment under its original title.
-The first was Antonio Salieri's comic three-act La Secchia Rapita, first performed in Vienna in 1772.
+The first was Antonio Salieri's comic three-act La secchia rapita, first performed in Vienna in 1772.
 Then in 1910 the work was reinterpreted as an operetta by Giulio Ricordi under his musical pseudonym Jules Burgmein.